francisco-rojas/elasticsearch-ruby/elasticsearch-transport/README.md

 To log requests and responses to standard output with the default logger (an instance of Ruby's {::Logger} class), set the `log` argument:

-    Elasticsearch::Client.new log: true
+    LegacyElasticsearch::Client.new log: true

 To trace requests and responses in the _Curl_ format, set the `trace` argument:

-    Elasticsearch::Client.new trace: true
+    LegacyElasticsearch::Client.new trace: true

 You can customize the default logger or tracer: